derGraph/sailBlog-web/README.md

 ### This is a project to share and record voyage data when sailing.
 It is my first attempt in svelte.

-It uses prisma for Database and lucia for authentication.
+It uses prisma for Database Management.
 The project should adhere to EU-GDPR rules.
 The companion app is written in flutter and is used to inject the data into the database.
 All API-Endpoints used in the project are also available to the public.
 Log in via POST to /login and then use the cookie!